 Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the Company, directly or indirectly.
 Key management personnel include the Company's executive officers and members of the Board of Directors.

-The Company incurred charges to directors and officers, or to companies associated with these individuals, during the three and nine months ended September 30, 2022 and 2021:
+The Company incurred charges to directors and officers, or to companies associated with these individuals, during the year ended December 31, 2022 and 2021: